ph101pp/jquery-cover/readme.markdown

 To start off, get the newest version of the jQuery Cover plugin from Github and move it into your project folder.

-Include the file into your HTML and you're ready to go:
+Include the files (_JS AND CSS_) into your HTML and you're ready to go:

 ``` javascript
 jQuery(function(){